 The flat front trousers have a fashionably high rise and, like the coat, are fully cut down to the cuffed bottoms.
 Although Michael wears a slim brown leather belt through the trousers’ outer belt loops, the auction photos also reveal that it was fitted with white buttons sewn around the inside waistband to be used for potential suspenders.
 The trousers close with a concealed hook at the top of a straight zip fly.

 He may not be the most cosmopolitan fashion plate, but Michael Corleone knows to match his shoes to his belt.
-He always wears a pair of brown leather cap-toe loafers and warm light brown ribbed socks with this suit.
+He always wears a pair of dark brown leather penny loafers and tan socks with this suit.

 Both in Havana and Lake Tahoe, Michael makes extensive use of a day cravat worn under a polo shirt’s open collar.
 As sported by James Bond, Cary Grant, Sidney Reilly, and countless other men on holiday, the day cravat sends a clear signal that the wearer is a fashionable, confident man who is able to afford luxurious leisure.
 The look was also popular with nattier gangsters like “Bugsy” Siegel.

 In Havana, Michael wears a vibrantly printed silk day cravat in abstractly patterned earth tones like gold, bronze, and brown.